 These things bear repeating:

-- We require 24-48 hours (1-2 business days) to fulfill your refill request.
+We ask for 24-48 hours (1-2 business days) to fulfill your refill request.
 If refills are requested on a Friday, we do not guarantee you will have it by the weekend.
 So, please anticipate running out of medication and request refills accordingly.
 This has always been our policy, but we have always strived to exceed your expectations in this area of service and have succeeded in getting refills ready on the same day most of the time.
-That may prove progressively more difficult with the increasing volume of CII Rx’s that we will be processing on a daily basis.
+That may prove progressively more difficult with the increased amount of work involved with CII Rx’s that we will be processing on a daily basis.
 Please take special note of this policy and be patient with our staff.

-- Patients will be asked to sign a Controlled Substance Contract with the doctor/clinic in order to receive these medications (a copy of this contract will be placed on our website soon)
+Patients may be asked to sign a Controlled Substance Contract with the doctor/clinic in order to receive certain medications.

-- If you lose your CII Rx before filling it, there will be a $10 charge for rewriting it.
+If you lose your CII paper Rx before filling it, there will be a $10 charge for rewriting it.

-- If you lose your pills or they are stolen, an early refill cannot and will not be written.
+If you lose your pills or they are stolen, an early refill cannot and will not be sent.
 It is the patient’s responsibility to take care of their controlled substance medication.
 Not up for debate or discussion.

-All of these rules and regulations are put into place to protect the honest people in our communities.
-Stone Creek Family Medicine is happy to adjust to the increased work load that these regulations create as it means stemming the flow of narcotic Rx drugs onto our streets.
+All of these rules and regulations are put into place to protect the honest people in our communities and to protect your doctor or practitioner’s license and reputation.
+Stone Creek Family Medicine is happy to adjust to the increased workload that these regulations create as it means stemming the flow of narcotic Rx drugs onto our streets.
 Accidental overdose deaths from prescription narcotic drugs outnumber overdose deaths from illicit street drugs by a staggering margin, and hydrocodone products account for a significant share of those deaths.
 This is a good thing for our state as a whole, so please try to keep that in mind as we make this transition.